-This bill was introduced on August 4, 1993, in a previous session of Congress, but was not enacted.
+This bill was introduced on August 4, 1993, in a previous session of Congress, but it did not receive a vote.

 Representative for New Jersey's 11th congressional district

 Read Text »